Travel comparison site Trivago found guilty of misleading and deceptive conduct

 Last year, New Zealand's Commerce Commission outlined online retailing as one of its main focus areas for the 2019/20 year.

-In an interview with the Herald, Commerce Commission general manager of competition and consumer, Antonia Horrocks, said the watchdog was working to stamp out misleading "pressure tactics" used by retailers to rush purchases online.
+In an interview with the Herald, Commerce Commission general manager of competition and consumer Antonia Horrocks said the watchdog was working to stamp out misleading "pressure tactics" used by retailers to rush purchases online.

 Phrasing such as "Only five rooms left", "the offer finishes in 24 hours" with a countdown or "[insert name] from Auckland just bought," often used by comparison sites such as Expedia and Booking.com, would be vetted by the commission, Horrocks said last year.